xnox/shim-review/README.md

 -------------------------------------------------------------------------------
 What organization or people are asking to have this signed:
 -------------------------------------------------------------------------------
-[your text here]
+Ubuntu

 -------------------------------------------------------------------------------
 What product or service is this for:
 -------------------------------------------------------------------------------
-[your text here]
+Ubuntu

 -------------------------------------------------------------------------------
 What's the justification that this really does need to be signed for the whole world to be able to boot it:
 -------------------------------------------------------------------------------
-[your text here]
+We're a well-known Linux distro

 -------------------------------------------------------------------------------
 Who is the primary contact for security updates, etc.
 -------------------------------------------------------------------------------
-- Name:
+- Name: Mathieu Trudel-Lapierre
-- Position:
+- Position: engineer
-- Email address:
+- Email address: mathieu.trudel-lapierre@canonical.com
-- PGP key, signed by the other security contacts, and preferably also with signatures that are reasonably well known in the linux community:
+- PGP key: cyphermox.pub

 -------------------------------------------------------------------------------
 Who is the secondary contact for security updates, etc.